Centre for Aboriginal Studies in Music: Publications

 CASM published a newsletter, Tjungaringanyi (later spelt Tjunguringanyi), meaning "all one people coming together", from 1972 to 1992, (Note: In 1991, the spelling of the title changed to Tjunguringanyi, after the convention relating to the transliteration of words in the Pitjantjatjara language tjungu rather than tjunga.) with publication suspended in 1984 and between 1986 and 1990.
 Co-founder Leila Rankine edited and contributed poems to the magazine from its inception until her retirement in 1986.

+Yurikurringa Ngadluku Paltirna: Listen to Our Songs! is a book of songs in the Kaurna language written and compiled by many musicians in collaboration, published in 2025 by CASM and various partners.